sine2pi/ASR-model/README.md

 This elegant design choice creates a more natural handling of the audio-text connection.

+ASR encoder-decoder model with optional blending of spectrogram and waveform input.
+Full script with tranining loop compatable with hugging face.
+For testing.

+This model's learnable blend (with a sigmoid-mixed parameter) between waveform and spectrogram encodings is a novel and practical way to let the model decide the optimal mix.
+This form of adaptive fusion is less common in open-source ASR codebases.

+Blending waveform and spectrogram features has been explored in some research, but is not standard in ASR pipelines.
+This learnable blend is a modern, under-explored approach addressing the waveform spectrogram debate.
+Initial findings of the pilot run suggest that the blending of the two significantly decreases WER compared to standalone waveform and spectrogram without significantly increasing overhead.
+Further testing is currently underway.

+This model uses 0 for padding masking and silence and no special tokens, as such the attention mechanism uses multiplicative masking instead of additive.

 - Silence/pauses in speech carry rhythmic and semantic information.
 - The zero factor means silence is "whispered" to the model rather than "shouted".
 Can be set to 0.0 if you are worried about leakage.
 - This method allows "0's" to have different weights if one were so inclined.
 - The model can learn timing patterns where pauses are meaningful.
 - By learning to ignore silence the model learns the natural boundries of speech making tokens such as BOS EOS SOT unnecessary.

 ```python
 import warnings